 Do you need to hire a Plumber Technician for your company?
 Here is a free Plumber Technician Job Description Template that you can use to make your hiring process easier, and you can spend your time reviewing qualified candidates to fulfill your company’s available position.
 You can add any additional information specific to your company’s and your plumber technician’s role to enhance your job description and draw the attention of top applicants.

 Plumber technicians install, repair, and service plumbing fixtures in a residential or commercial setting.
 The Plumbing Technicians also work on other domestic appliances related to cooling, heating, and sanitation systems.
-An average workday for a Plumbing Technician involves installing and repairing pipes that transport liquids and gases to and from residential and commercial properties.
+An average workday for a Plumbing Technician involves installing and repairing pipes transporting liquids and gases to and from residential and commercial properties.
 Plumbers perform the inspection and testing of installed pipe systems and pipelines, troubleshooting any systems that are not working correctly, and determine the correct technique and tools needed to meet customers’ plumbing satisfaction.
 The demand for plumbers increases as construction continues and needs to install, maintain, and repair plumbing systems due to economic growth.

 We are actively seeking a dedicated and detailed oriented Plumber Technician to be part of our team.
 Our Plumber Technician will perform routine plumbing tasks, including installing, maintaining, and repairing plumbing fixtures for customers.
 A Plumber Technician is required to facilitate the installation and repairs of water and gas lines, sanitation units, heating systems, and related appliances and fixtures to the customer’s property.
 Our company wants to hire a Plumber technician who will effectively work independently and properly diagnose and solve plumbing issues for our customers and reinforce our company’s quality standards.

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"